MIT Media Lab

 Overview

-Designing affective technology to support the well-being of vulnerable populations.
+Designing and evaluating affective technology to support the well-being of vulnerable populations.

 Role